jeffsanicola/vault-policy-guide/README.md

 ### Policy Construction

-Policies are written in HashiCorp Configuration Language (HCL) files.
+Policies are written in [HashiCorp Configuration Language](https://golangexample.com/hcl-the-hashicorp-configuration-language/) (.hcl) files.
 Basic policies consist of three things:

-- A name (must be lower-case)
+- A [name](https://www.vaultproject.io/docs/concepts/policies#creating-policies) (must be lower-case)
 - [A path (case sensitive)](#policy-pathing)
 - One or more [capabilities](#capabilities)